GeorgePapalazaridis/blog-preview-card/README.md

 1. Open the `index.html` file in any modern browser.
 2. Resize the browser window or test on different devices to see the responsive design in action.
-3. Inspect the HTML and CSS code to learn about the implementation.
+3. Inspect the HTML and Sass code to learn about the implementation.

 ---